Escape with C&C before the end of June and save up to £125 with our summer offer.

 Please note, the property is semi-detached.
 The house adjoining Heatherdene is a holiday home and only used by the owners from time to time.
 The flagstone path leading to the property is part of the common ground which surrounds the property and does not belong to the owner.
 Guests should take care as it is uneven in places.

-Access to Heatherdene is via a steep and narrow single track road with a couple of tight bends.
+Access to Heatherdene is via a fairly steep and narrow single track road with a couple of tight bends.
 There are places where other vehicles can pass, although they are not marked.
 Upon reaching the top of the hill turn right on to a farm track.
 Caution is necessary if your vehicle is particularly low-based.

 For safety reasons, we do not permit electric vehicle or hybrid car charging at this property.
 If you’re travelling by EV, discover your nearest electric vehicle charging point here.